seed-labs/seed-emulator/examples/DDD-Blockchain-Examples/D01-blockchain-chainlink/README.md

       emu.getVirtualNode(cnode).setDisplayName(service_name)
       emu.addBinding(Binding(cnode, filter = Filter(asn=164, nodeName='host_2')))
     ```
     In the above code, we are assigning the server instance chainlink.installInitializer(cnode) to c_init, specifying the virtual node cnode named 'chainlink_init_server'.

-The script then sets up the faucet server information for the Chainlink initializer by assigning the virtual node 'faucet' and the port '80' through c_init.setFaucetServerInfo().
-It configures the Ethereum RPC address using the node name 'eth2' with c_init.setRPCbyEthNodeName().
-Additionally, the display name of the virtual node is set to 'Chainlink-Init', which helps in identifying the node within the emulated network.
-Finally, the script establishes a network binding for this initializer server to a host node identified by ASN 164 and the node name 'host_2', ensuring that the Chainlink server is correctly linked within the specified autonomous system.
+    The following essential functions are used to set up the Chainlink initializer server:
+    - `setFaucetServerInfo(vnode = 'faucet', port = 80)`: This function sets up the faucet server information for the Chainlink initializer server.
+The faucet server is used to fund the Chainlink server with ETH tokens.
+The function requires the virtual node name of the faucet server and the port number.
+    - `setRPCbyEthNodeName('eth2')`: This function configures the Ethereum RPC address for the Chainlink initializer server.
+The function requires the node name of the Ethereum node to which the Chainlink initializer server  will use to interact with the blockchain.

+    Additionaly, these are the API functions that are avilable for configuration:
+    - `setRPCbyUrl("<RPC_URL>")`: This function should only be used if the user is sure about the RPC URL.
+The function requires the RPC URL of the Ethereum node to which will be used by the Chainlink initializer server to connect to the Ethereum node.

+    Finally, a network binding is established for the Chainlink initializer server to a host node identified by ASN and node name 'host_2'.

 7. Initialize the Chainlink Node:
    ```python